Variable-Embedding/nlp-ft/readme.md

 # NLP pipeline

-This is an NLP pipeline.
+This is an NLP pipeline used for MSAI 337 course.

 ## Overview